Florida State Football Sod Cemetery: Origin and history

-Bowden humorously remarked about the challenges the tradition posed when games were played on AstroTurf, a surface in many stadiums during his tenure, saying, “It got to be a problem when we played on AstroTurf.
+Bowden remarked about the challenges the tradition posed when games were played on AstroTurf, a surface in many stadiums during his tenure, saying, “It got to be a problem when we played on AstroTurf.
 I mean, you’ve got to have a big pair of scissors, boy!
 And I’m not sure they liked it.”
 This was in reference to a game after the 1988 season when the team played and won at the Sugar Bowl against Auburn.
 Odell Haggins, then a defensive lineman, now a longtime Florida State assistant coach, cut out a piece of the Superdome turf, leading to a $500 bill for Florida State.
-Learning from this experience, the next time the Seminoles played in the Sugar Bowl, officials presented them with a precut sample of the carpet, preventing further turf-cutting escapades.
+Learning from this experience, the next time the Seminoles played in the Sugar Bowl, officials presented them with a precut sample of the carpet, preventing further turf-cutting.

-Heisman Trophy winner Charlie Ward and Matt Frier, both former players for Florida State, vividly illustrate the profound sense of pride and accomplishment intrinsic to the Sod Cemetery tradition.
-Ward, who once helmed the team as the Seminoles quarterback, distinctly recalls the bolstered sense of resolve that enveloped the players during sod games.
-He emphasized the unparalleled significance of these games, saying, “You took pride in knowing you were on the road, and you were supposed to lose.”
-This statement highlights the extra layer of motivation and the substantial challenges the tradition brought to the players, fostering a unique bond among them.
+Heisman Trophy winner Charlie Ward described the sense of pride and accomplishment players experienced from the Sod Cemetery tradition.
+Ward, who once was the Seminoles quarterback, recalls the sense of resolve that the players felt during sod games, saying, “You took pride in knowing you were on the road, and you were supposed to lose.”

-Frier's experience adds another layer to the multifaceted tradition of the Sod Cemetery.
-As a receiver for the Seminoles, he epitomized the jubilation and victorious spirit of the tradition during the national championship win in the 1993 season.
-Following the monumental victory, he walked to the 50-yard line at the Orange Bowl and scooped up a piece of the field with his hands — “Down on the ground,” he said, “like a kid making a sand castle.”
-This expressive moment saw Frier raised on the shoulders of his teammates, encapsulated on the cover of Sports Illustrated, a piece of sod triumphantly clutched in his hand.
-Frier holds this memory dear, maintaining a copy of the magazine in his office, a constant reminder of a pivotal moment in his life and the history of Florida State football.
-For him, this wasn't just a personal victory—it symbolized a communal achievement and was indicative of Coach Bowden's inaugural national title.
-Frier mused, “It was the definition of a sod game.”
+A receiver for the Seminoles, Matt Frier appeared on the cover of Sports Illustrated following the national championship win in the 1993 season.

 As a result of an NCAA ruling in 2010, Florida State had to vacate victories across multiple sports due to an academic fraud scandal during the 2006 and 2007 seasons.
-This encompassed a range of games, including one significant sod game win from 2006: the 44-27 Emerald Bowl victory over UCLA.
+This encompassed a range of games, including one sod game win from 2006: the 44-27 Emerald Bowl victory over UCLA.